RevEngAI/reai-ghidra/README.md

 ## Key Features

 * Upload the current binary for analysis
-* Rename a function based on similar functions from our dataset
+* Automatically rename all functions above a confidence threshold
-* Ask for a human readable function explanation
+* Show similar functions and their names for one selected function

 ## Installation